andrewsunglaekim/advanced_git_workshop/readme.md

 In general the way to get the best of both worlds is to rebase local changes we’ve made but haven’t shared yet before we push them in order to clean up history, but never rebase things we've pushed already.
 Then merge in rebased feature branches into our master branch or whichever branch is our "clean" one.

-## Force Push(5/170)
+## Force Push(5/120)
 This is a scary one for sure.

 First off, if we are about to force push to a remote branch and someone else is also using that remote branch.
 We **DO NOT** do it.

 There are some situations where we will want to force push.
 More often than not, it's because we've already pushed a remote branch but we're rebasing our branch locally to integrate some changes from the upstream and we want to push that rebased branch to the remote.
 If we've already pushed the non rebased version, we need to force push the rebased version.

-In a force push, we are quite literally telling the remote branch to stop pointing at its current commit and instead point to the same commit that our local HEAD is pointing to.
+In a force push, we are telling the remote branch to stop pointing at its current commit and instead point to the same commit that our local HEAD is pointing to.

 In order to force push, we need to be on the branch reference we'd like to push then run: